Windows container networking

 Container Network Management with Host Network Service

 The Host Networking Service (HNS) and the Host Compute Service (HCS) work together to create containers and attach endpoints to a network.
+You can interact with HNS through the HNS Powershell Helper Module.

 - HNS creates a Hyper-V virtual switch for each network